 High Risk Of Electrocution Deaths For New Jersey Shipyard Workers

 Not only do plant employees and construction workers face electrocution risks on a daily basis, but New Jersey’s port employees also face an even higher risk of electrocution-related fatalities due to the close proximity of water to the working environment.
 New Jersey’s large shipyard workforce faces these serious hazards on a regular basis.

-As electrocution death benefit lawyers, our firm understands the potential for electrical shock is much greater for those workers employed in shipbuilding and maritime repair.
+Our New Jersey electrocutions lawyer understands that the potential for electrical shock is much greater for those workers employed in shipbuilding and maritime repair.
 Metal decking and near-constant wet working conditions only serve to boost the risk for electric shock injuries and possible electrocution deaths among workers in the shipping industry.